burcukolcak/burcukolcak.github.io/_pages/research.md

 ### Works in Progress

-Moving Beyond Electoral Democracy: Dynamics of Racialized Democracy across Time and Space
+Moving Beyond Electoral Democracy: Dynamics of Racialized Democracy across Time and Space.

 Examining Public Opinion on Childcare as a Campaign Expense. (with Maria Wilson)